Return to: U of M Home

 Training is held at different, rotating out-state locations around Minnesota each January and February.
 These sites are decided by September the previous fall.
 The training is also available as an extended online course from January-May.
 The course is taught by Extension faculty, and a textbook and mini-reference library are provided to each participant.
 For more information about the Core Course training, including times, locations, fees, and specific course content, visit the Minnesota Master Gardener page.

-Following completion of Core Course Training, Master Gardener interns are required to do 50 hours of volunteer work and 8 hours of continuing education during their internship year (which ends December 31).
+Following completion of Core Course Training, Master Gardener interns are required to do 50 hours of volunteer work during their internship year (which ends December 31).
 We make an effort to ensure that our new interns are placed with other, more seasoned volunteers and we assign a mentor to each new intern.
 So whether you volunteer at an "Ask a Master Gardener" event or any other event, you'll be with knowledgeable, helpful people who will make sure you're not on your own.
 You'll have fun--and you will learn a lot!

 You'll receive a certificate and name badge designating you as a Master Gardener once you have completed the Core Course and fulfilled your internship requirements.